 McGee's coaching reputation was established with UCD in the Dublin club championship.
 They duelled with St. Vincent's for primacy throughout the early part of the 1970s, winning county titles in 1973 and 1974.

 In 1976, with Offaly having retreated dutifully to the doldrums following the giddy highs of the early 70s, McGee was appointed county manager.
 There is a step-by-step beauty to McGee's reign in Offaly.
-Improvement was barely perceptible at first but he gradually improved them and they eventually unseated Dublin as Leinster champions in 1980.
+Improvement was barely perceptible at first but he gradually improved them and they eventually unseated Dublin as Leinster champions in 1980, making him arguably one of the best GAA managers to manage outside their own county.

 Despite a memorable performance from Matt Connor, they were beaten by Kerry in the 1980 semi-final.
 The following year, they had to wait until the All-Ireland final to lose to Kerry.